 Your bones give your body shape, the ability to move and protect your brain, heart and other vital organs.
 Just like the other components of your body, bones are comprised of living tissues that grow stronger or become weaker depending on age, lifestyle and health concerns.
 Calcium and collagen coupled together give your bones their strength to hold their shape and enough flexibility to withstand pressure without rigidity.

-As children, we are constantly adding to our bone structure.
-As our bodies grow our bones grow, strengthen, and harden.
-Naturally, once the human body has reached its full-grown size, the bones will stop growing and strengthening on their own.
+As children, we are adding to our bone structure constantly.
+As our bodies grow, our bones grow, strengthen and harden.
+Naturally, once the human body has reached its full-grown size, the bones stop growing and strengthening on their own.
 For most people, this happens around age 20.
 At around age 30, the human body can begin to reverse this process as bones begin to release more minerals into the body than they take in.
-With time and lack of intervention, this process leads to weaker, more brittle bones that are susceptible to breaks.
+With time and lack of intervention, this process leads to weaker, brittler bones that are susceptible to breaks.

 Why Bones Become Weak

-The causes of osteoporosis are divided into 3 categories: failure to develop a strong skeleton, bone loss due to excessive breakdown, and failure to replace lost bone due to an impaired formation.
+The causes of osteoporosis are divided into three categories: failure to develop a strong skeleton, bone loss due to excessive breakdown and failure to replace lost bone due to an impaired formation.
 While the second and third factors are mostly the natural result of aging and losing certain hormone and growth factor production, the first factor, developing a strong skeleton relies heavily on things like nutrition and exercise.
-In particular, consumption of calcium, phosphorous, and vitamin D, as well as weight bearing or impact exercises, are closely associated with the formation of strong bones.
+In particular, consumption of calcium, phosphorous and vitamin D as well as weight bearing or impact exercises, are closely associated with the formation of strong bones.
 For this reason, forming healthy bone habits early in life is ideal.
 However, anyone can see real improvement in bone density and strength with a healthy regimen of quality nutrition and appropriate exercise.